-- 8 Primary Areas of Specialization - Collaboration with Bonn enhances choice of possible topics -> 15 Secondary Areas of Specialization - Elective Area: offers from the faculty (Chemistry, Maths, Geophysics, ...) plus all 15 Secondary Areas of Specialization! - Special Electives may be chosen, if approved beforehand by the examination board
+- 8 Primary Areas of Specialization - Collaboration with Bonn enhances choice of possible topics -> 15 Secondary Areas of Specialization - Elective Area: offers from the faculty (Chemistry, Maths, Geophysics, ...). plus all 15 Secondary Areas of Specialization! - For the sake of completeness: special Electives may be chosen, if approved beforehand by the examination board